 Specialty Watches for Dad’s Hobbies

 For dads who like camping.
-At just $18, it can be a present just for fun!
+So reasonably priced, this can be a watch dads have just for fun.

-How Soccer Explains the World: an (unlikely) theory of globalization, $6 by Franklin Foer.
+How Soccer Explains the World: an (unlikely) theory of globalization by Franklin Foer

 My husband loved this book and while he does love soccer (Barca!), he is also a Gov Jock Geek so this was perfect!
 He gave it to my brother-in-law who also played soccer in high school and is an attorney.
 Poly Sci majors who play soccer will eat this up!